NEKR1D/PC-OPTIMIZATION/README.md

 > [!NOTE]
 > - The default Windows setting is around ~15ms.
 > - You can use the Measure Sleep application to view the current resolution, sleep and delta
+> - For my system, setting the Timer Resolution value to 0.5050 produced the best result (each sleep metric is exact/accurate to 2 decimal places - 1.00ms)
-> - Your system will need to have a different timer resolution such that you achieve the lowest and most consistent sleep metric
+> - Your system will need to have a different Timer Resolution value such that you achieve the lowest and most consistent sleep metric
 > - You will know your setting isn't optimal when you see the sleep measurment values are varying too much (such as 1ms spiking to 2ms or higher)
-> - For my system configuration, setting the Timer Resolution value to 0.5050 produced the best result (each sleep metric is exact/accurate to 2 decimal places - 1.00ms)

 ## Interrupt Affinity
 - Use the Interrupt Affinity Policy Tool application to define and force Message Signal Intterupts including defining which cpu core intterupts are sent to by each device